 Manchester is to fall silent this weekend as the city “remembers the fallen” during the annual Remembrance Sunday commemorations.
-Manchester City Council has revealed the details of how the city will mark Remembrance Sunday, which will consist of a ceremony and parade on Sunday 12th November.
+Manchester City Council has revealed the details of how the city will mark Remembrance Sunday, which will consist of a ceremony and parade on Sunday 10th November.

 When and where will the Parade start from?

-The Remembrance Sunday Parade on November 12 will set off at 10:25am from John Dalton Street, following the road to the Cenotaph in St Peter’s Square led by the combined Lancashire Artillery Volunteers and Greater Manchester Police Band.
-The Civic procession will depart from Mount Street at 10.45 am for the Cenotaph, led by the Scots Guards Association Pipe Band.
+The Remembrance Sunday Parade on November 10 will set off at 10:25am from John Dalton Street, following the road to the Cenotaph in St Peter’s Square led by the combined Lancashire Artillery Volunteers and Greater Manchester Police Band.
+The Civic procession will depart from Mount Street at 10.40 am for the Cenotaph, led by the Scots Guards Association Pipe Band.

 What will happen at the Remembrance Sunday ceremony?

 Civic dignitaries, servicemen and women, service and ex-service organisations, faith leaders, emergency services and other uniformed organisations will be invited to pay their respects at the Cenotaph in St. Peter’s Square along with members of the public.
-At 11am there will be a two-minute silence, with the start and finish of the traditional silence marked by the firing of a 105mm gun.
+At 11am there will be a two-minute silence, with the start and finish of the traditional silence marked by the firing of a maroon.

-Wreaths will then be laid on the Cenotaph by The Lord-Lieutenant of Greater Manchester on behalf of His Majesty The King; The Lord Mayor of Manchester on behalf of the City; Royal Navy, Army and Royal Air Force; Reserve Forces represented by 103rd Regiment Royal Artillery; The Duke of Lancaster’s Regiment and 206 (NW) MMR; Royal British Legion on behalf of ex-service men and women; Manchester Consular Association on behalf of Commonwealth Allies; Greater Manchester Police and Greater Manchester Fire and Rescue Service and Young Faith Representatives.
+Wreaths will then be laid on the Cenotaph by Lord-Lieutenant of Greater Manchester on behalf of His Majesty The King; The Lord Mayor of Manchester on behalf of the City; Royal Navy, Army and Royal Air Force; Reserve Forces represented by 103rd Regiment Royal Artillery; The Duke of Lancaster’s Regiment and 206 (NW) MMR; Royal British Legion on behalf of ex-service men and women; Manchester Consular Association on behalf of Commonwealth Allies; Greater Manchester Police and Greater Manchester Fire and Rescue Service and Young Faith Representatives.

 Which Manchester roads will be closed for the Remembrance Sunday service?